-Chapter 3: Growing up with Down syndrome: Development from 6 months to 10.7 years (Embargo until 10 December 2018)
+Chapter 3: Growing up with Down syndrome: Development from 6 months to 10.7 years (Embargo up to and including 10 December 2018)

-Chapter 5: Mothers and fathers of young Dutch adolescents with Down syndrome: Health related quality of life and family functioning (Embargo until 10 December 2018)
+Chapter 5: Mothers and fathers of young Dutch adolescents with Down syndrome: Health related quality of life and family functioning (Embargo up to and including 10 December 2018)

-Chapter 6: Distress and everyday problems in Dutch mothers and fathers of young adolescents with Down syndrome (Embargo until 10 March 2019)
+Chapter 6: Distress and everyday problems in Dutch mothers and fathers of young adolescents with Down syndrome (Embargo up to and including 10 March 2019)